Statements of Intent, Implementation and Impact

 Our planning, teaching and learning, follows the White Rose Maths Hub Schemes of Learning supplemented with high quality teaching and learning resources from other respected bodies such as the NCETM and NRICH.
 These resources are carefully adapted to suit the needs of all learners and to ensure the best possible outcomes for children.
 By using a variety of planning resources we believe that we provide a bespoke teaching and learning experience that is designed to interest, inform and inspire our children.

-The expectation is that the majority of pupils will move through the programmes of study at broadly the same pace.
+The expectation is that the majority of pupils will move through the Programmes of Study at broadly the same pace.
 However, decisions about when to progress should always be based on the security of pupils’ understanding and their readiness to progress to the next stage.
-Pupils who grasp concepts rapidly should be challenged through being offered rich and sophisticated problems before any acceleration through new content.
-Those who are not sufficiently fluent with earlier material should consolidate their understanding, including through additional practice, before moving on.
+Pupils who grasp concepts rapidly are challenged through being offered rich mastery and sophisticated problems before any acceleration through new content.
+Those who are not sufficiently fluent with earlier material consolidate their understanding, including through additional practice, before moving on.

 Children at Norwood Primary School understand and value the importance of Mathematics, this is evident through pupil voice and monitoring which takes place every term by the curriculum leader.
 We strive to equip our children with the skills to confidently make rich connections across mathematical ideas as a result of developing fluency, mathematical reasoning and competence in solving increasingly sophisticated, contextual problems during their time with us.
 Children also use their Mathematics skills as a key tool in helping them to learn and apply their knowledge across all curriculum areas, and as a result, know more, remember more and understand more in all subjects.